copa-cabana/alx-zero_day/README.md

 My first readme
 My first readme has been updated on the github interface.
+Update on readme.